setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 > 12:10 PM - Meet for 60-minute lunch

-Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early -- given them breaks.
+Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early -- give them breaks.

-**2C) Use my meeting template:** Feel free to use my meeting template, which is available as a Google Doc here.
-An image is below for reference.

-## 3. Managing the seminar environment:
+See the template below for an example of how to fit breaks into the day.